EYBlockchain/starlight/WRITEUP.md

 **"Initialisation of a whole state requires a dummy nullifier.
 Otherwise, any two people could submit two rival 'first' commitments, creating two versions of the secret state.
 We don't have this problem with partitioned states, because there, it's okay for many different commitments to represent one state."**

-Our nice, uniform commitment structure, `h(stateVarId, value, ownerPublicKey, salt)`, has a corresponding nullifier structure `h(stateVarId, ownerSecretKey, salt)`.
+Our nice, uniform commitment structure, `h(stateVarId, value, ownerPublicKey, salt)`, has a correspinding nullifier structure `h(stateVarId, ownerSecretKey, salt)`.

 But if our dummy nullifiers were to use this structure, we would again have the "rival first commitments" problem - any two users could initialise rival commitments for `a` with this structure, and both would be able to derive different, but equally-valid nullifiers which correctly correspond to their commitments.
 The shield contract would allow both submissions, because both would correctly prove ownership of their public key, preimage of their new commitment, and that their nullifier doesn't already exist.